 Adverse event following immunisation

-These events may be caused by the vaccine or may occur by chance after immunisation (i.e. it would have occurred regardless of vaccination).
+These events may be caused by the vaccine(s) or may occur by chance (that is, the event would have occurred regardless of vaccination).

 You do not need to complete a Therapeutic Goods Administration (TGA) form.
 Queensland Health will notify the TGA to enable national monitoring and reporting of AEFI in Australia.

 Vaccine administration errors

 Vaccination administration errors (VAEs) can occur because of errors in vaccine preparation, handling, storage or administration and can be associated with immunisation error-related reactions.
 Identification and follow-up of VAEs can identify and correct immunisation error-related reactions in a timely manner, and essential to ensuring the quality and safety of a vaccination service.